pypa/hatch/docs/intro.md

 hatch new --init
 ```

-This will interactively guide you through the setup process.
+If your project has a `setup.py` file the command will automatically migrate `setuptools` configuration for you.
+Otherwise, this will interactively guide you through the setup process.

 ## Project metadata